 Truth: It is BAD to be Alkaline; it is BAD to be Acidic.
 Most people, including uninformed doctors, naturopaths, and alternative health people, throw around terms like acid and alkaline but have very little understanding of what they are talking about.
 It is a fact that acidosis is pathological, and can wreak havoc on the body.
 What is not known as widely in the health world, is that alkalosis

 Is ALSO pathological and will cause just as many, if not more problems with your health.
-In fact, the majority of people that I see in my practice are TOO ALKALINE.
+The majority of people that I see in my practice are TOO ALKALINE.
 Some common symptomatology associated with Alkalosis:

 Hypochlorhydria (low stomach acid, HCL)